lowRISC/opentitan/hw/ip/rv_timer/doc/rv_timer.md

 regardless of the system clock period.
 It is useful if the system has more than one clock as a clock source.
-The firmware just needs to adjust the !!CFG0.prescaler value and the actual timer interrupt handling routine does not need variable clock period to update `mtimecmp`.
+The firmware just needs to adjust the !!CFG0.prescaler value and the actual timer interrupt handling routine does not need a variable clock period to update `mtimecmp`.

-For instance, if a system switches between 48MHz and 200MHz clocks, a prescaler value of **47** for 48MHz and **199** for 200MHz generate a 1us tick.
-In this version, timer only supports single fixed clock, so the firmware shall change !!CFG0.prescaler appropriately.
+For instance, if a system switches between 48MHz and 200MHz clocks, a prescaler value of **47** for 48MHz and **199** for 200MHz will generate a 1us tick.
+In this version, the timer only supports a single fixed clock, so the firmware should change !!CFG0.prescaler appropriately.

 ### Configurable number of timers and harts